rspamd/rspamd/about.md

 * **Integration with MTA** - rspamd can work with the most popular mail transfer systems, such as postfix, exim or sendmail.
-For postfix and sendmail, there is an [`rmilter` project](https://github.com/vstakhov/rmilter), whilst for exim there are several sollutions to work with rspamd.
+For postfix and sendmail, there is an [`rmilter` project](https://github.com/vstakhov/rmilter), whilst for exim there are several solutions to work with rspamd.
 Should you require MTA integration then please consult with the [integration guide](https://rspamd.com/doc/integration.html).

 * **Easy configuration** - rspamd uses [`UCL` language](https://github.com/vstakhov/libucl) for configuration.
 UCL is a simple and intuitive language that is focused on easy to read configuration files.